SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Here we fill the local folders with the collected material.
 In the case of CMM, we got a tar.gz file containing the various versions of the software, organized according to an ad-hoc versioning system.
+We store the tar.gz file in the `raw_source_code`folder.
-In the `raw_materials` folder we store also the paper presenting the software and the email that Giuseppe Attardi sent us along with them, and we commit all these new contents:
+In the `additional_materials` folder we store also the paper presenting the software and the email that Giuseppe Attardi sent us along with them, and we commit all these new contents:

+	git add raw_source_code
-	git add raw_materials
+ 	git add additional_materials
 	git commit -m "Added raw material"
 	git push

-The resulting state of `raw_materials` is shown in Figure {@fig:cmm_raw}.
+The resulting state of `raw_source_code` is shown in Figure {@fig:cmm_raw}.

 ![CMM raw materials on GitHub.](./media/cmm_raw.png){#fig:cmm_raw}

 ### Unpack the source code in the browsable\_source directory

-In order to get a browsable version of the source code, we decompress the .tar.gz archive into the `browsable_source` folder
+In order to get a browsable version of the source code, we decompress the .tar.gz archive into the `browsable_source_code` folder

-    tar -xzf raw_materials/cmm.tgz -C browsable_source
+    tar -xzf raw_materials/cmm.tgz -C browsable_source_code

-and commit the changes as done for the `raw_materials` folder
+and commit the changes as done previously

-    git add browsable_source
+    git add browsable_source_code
     git commit -m "Added browsable source"
     git push